TheSquiddyLink/OBS-EndScreen/README.md

 - Horizontal: Change the animation direction to horizontal (default false)

 ## JSON Example
-File should be named `config.json` and located in the config folder. (folder must be created manually)
+The file should be named `config.json` and located in the config folder. (folder must be created manually)
 ```json
 {
     "settings": {